luschool/Extra-Credit/Archdocumentation.md

         you should be getting much better speeds when you run the "pacstrap /mnt base" command.

-* TAKE NOTE BEFORE YOU INSTALL THE BASE PACKAGES

 The final issue I had was with network interface names.
 My home computer has 2